-Student Complaint Date of Dean's Step Three Response to Informal Student Concern: Date of Student's Formal Complaint: Student Statement/Complaint: (attach additional pages as necessary) Dean Intake and Assessment: The dean assesses the formal complaint and makes a determ whether the complaint is appropriate for further consideration. nination of Date the Dean Received the Student's Formal Complaint: The student's complaint is not appropriate for further consideration.
-Notify the student in writing not later than ten (10) instructional days after receipt of the forr complaint.
+Student Complaint Date of Dean's Step Three Response to Informal Student Concern: Date of Student's Formal Complaint: Student Statement/Complaint: Student Statement/Complaint. (attach additional pages as necessary) Dean Intake and Assessment: The dean assesses the formal complaint and makes a determination whether the complaint is appropriate for further consideration.
+Date the Dean Received the Student's Formal Complaint: The student's complaint is not appropriate for further consideration.
+Notify the student in writing not later than ten (10) instructional days after receipt of the formal complaint.
 Attach response to this form.
-Complaint is terminated and may only be consider by appeal to Vice President (see below).
+Complaint is terminated and may only be considered furth by appeal to Vice President (see below).
 Date of Dean's Determination Notification: The student's complaint is appropriate for further consideration.
-Within ten (10) instructional days of receiving the formal complaint send a copy to the formal and AHE. faculty Date Dean Forwarded Copy of Complaint to Faculty Member: Faculty Response: The faculty submits to dean a written response to the formal complaint within instructional days of being notified by the dean.
+Within ten (10) instructional days of receiving the formal complaint send a copy to the faculty member and AHE.
+Date Dean Forwarded Copy of Complaint to Faculty Member: Faculty Response: The faculty submits to dean a written response to the formal complaint within ten (10) instructional days of being notified by the dean.
 Attach written response to form.
-The faculty can ei assert the informal process was not followed, or provide the dean a written response to the complaint.
+The faculty can either: assert the informal process was not followed, or provide the dean a written response to the complaint.
 Date Faculty Member Received Dean's Notification: Date of AHE Notification: Date of Faculty Member's Response to Complaint: